lucasnm14/lucasnm14/README.md

 - 🎓 I study CS at UNCuyo and Electronic engineering at UTN - FRM
 - 🧠 I'm working with Arduino and VHDL, C, Python and Java
 - 👀 Currently I am learning frontend.
 - 🎸 I'm a musician and a former cook.
-I love videogames and complex movies
+I love videogames and sci-fi movies